christopherjwilson/APRM/pres/9_Moderation.md

 - Interpreting Moderation
 - Bootstrapping Moderation

-Revision: What are mediation and moderation?
+What are mediation and moderation?
 ========================================================
 type: section